 Turnover Rate: This metric measures the percentage of employees who leave the organization over a specific period.
 Analyzing turnover rates helps identify retention issues and develop strategies to improve employee satisfaction.

-Time to Hire: Time to hire measures the average duration to fill a vacant position.
+Time to Hire: Time to hire measures the average duration of filling a vacant position.
 By analyzing this metric, organizations can streamline recruitment processes and reduce time-to-fill, ensuring a smooth hiring experience.

-Employee Performance: Analyses of human resources enables the assessment of individual and team performance.
+Employee Performance: Analyses of human resources enable the assessment of individual and team performance.
 Organizations can identify top performers, reward high achievers, and develop strategies to improve overall productivity by analyzing performance data.

 Training Effectiveness: This metric measures the impact of training programs on employee performance and skill development.
 It helps organizations evaluate the effectiveness of their training initiatives and make data-driven decisions to enhance training outcomes.